-Every day, hospitals throughout the United States transfuse blood or blood components, such as platelets, to save the lives of people who are in motor vehicle accidents, and victims of fires and other emergencies.
+Every day, hospitals throughout the U.S. transfuse blood or blood components, such as platelets, to save the lives of people who are in motor vehicle accidents, and victims of fires and other emergencies.

 Blood is also required for many people with life-threatening illnesses and others undergoing routine surgeries.
-According to the Centers for Disease Control (CDC), an estimated 5 million patients receive blood annually.
+According to the Centers for Disease Control (CDC), blood centers and hospitals in the U.S. collect and transfuse millions of units of blood each year.

 In fact, every two seconds, someone in America needs blood, according to the American Red Cross (ARC).
 This may include: